Iftimie/autocomplete/README.md

 Inspired from [here](https://lopespm.github.io/2020/08/03/implementation-autocomplete-system-design.html)

-The previous version was communicating information by defining http endpoints.
-In this version, the commmunication of events such as trie loading is done by using Zookeeper.

-Another change is that the signalling from assembler.collector to assembler.triebuilder was removed.
-The job of building a trie is triggered by the script tasks/do_tasks.sh as in the [original implementation](https://lopespm.github.io/2020/08/03/implementation-autocomplete-system-design.html).
-This change will also come in handy when the message broker will be introduced.

-The script looks at the last 3 files that contain phrases, creates a new directory, copies the files in the new directory and runs  Zookeeper CLI in order to notify the assembler.triebuilder.
-It is important to mention that the triebuilder is no longer a service defined with falcon API.

-After the trie is built, assembler.triebuilder the distributor.backend that it should reload the trie.
-The notification is done again with Zookeeper.
+In this version there are two major changes.
+Instead of using shared volumes and local paths, now the file sharing is done using HDFS.
+Also instead of writing new phrases to files, a message broker is introduced.
+The message broker has a sink (kafka-connect) and it dumps the files into timestamp named folders which contain avro files.

 To start the project run: